-Contrary to popular belief, the Michelin Guides aren’t all about ‘fine dining’.
-From luxurious restaurants to village pubs, the Michelin Guides offer something for everyone, in every price bracket.
+Contrary to popular belief, the restaurants recommended within the MICHELIN Guides aren’t all about expensive ‘fine dining’.
+From luxurious restaurants to village pubs, and trendy bistros to street food stands, the MICHELIN Guides offer something for everyone, for every occasion and in every price bracket.

-Since 1997, ‘good quality, good value restaurants’ have been pointed out using the Bib Gourmand award.
-The price limit for ‘Bib’ consideration varies from country to country, depending on the cost of living.
-It’s not just about the price though – the cooking has to be good quality too.
+Since 1997, our best value for money restaurants – offering a three course meal at a reasonable price – have been pointed out using a special award: the Bib Gourmand.
+The price limit for Bib Gourmand consideration varies from country to country, depending on the cost of living, but the inspectors are searching for the same high quality, wherever they happen to be in the world.

-What Bib restaurants do have in common is their simpler style of cooking, which is recognisable, easy-to-eat and often something you feel you could attempt to replicate at home.
-A Bib restaurant will also leave you with a sense of satisfaction, at having eaten so well at such a reasonable price.
+What Bib restaurants do have in common is their simpler style of cooking, which is recognisable and easy-to-eat.
+A Bib Gourmand restaurant will also leave you with a sense of satisfaction, at having eaten so well at such a reasonable price.

-It might not be as well-known as the Michelin Star but the Bib Gourmand is hugely popular with our followers, and our inspectors spend an equal amount of time seeking them out.
+It might not be as well-known as the MICHELIN Star but the Bib Gourmand is hugely popular with our followers, and our inspectors spend an equal amount of time seeking out these restaurants.
 This value-for-money award proves that great food doesn’t have to come with a hefty price tag!